 Spiritual maturity.
 That's the destination where the preacher wants to take them.
 Or better yet, the destination where God wants to take them.
 The Lord doesn't intend for them to stand still in the Christian life.
 He doesn't want them to remain spiritual infants.
-About a year ago, one of our former day care staff members had a baby girl.
-From time to time, she has come by to visit, and has brought her young daughter with her.
+A few years ago, one of our former day care staff members had a baby girl.
+From time to time, she came by to visit, and brought her young daughter with her.
 During those visits, the little girl was in her mother's arms.
-But now she's up, standing and walking some on her own.
-During the last visit, some of the children in our day care center looked at the little girl and asked their former teacher, "Where's your baby?"
+But eventually she was up, standing and walking some on her own.
+During one visit, some of the children in our day care center looked at the little girl and asked their former teacher, "Where's your baby?"
 To which she answered, "That is my baby."
-She's not so much of a baby any more.
+She wasn't so much of a baby any more.